Colloquium and Seminars

 Welcome Seminar

-On Thursdays when colloqiua are not organized, the department hosts a Welcome Seminar.
+On Thursdays when colloquia are not organized, the department hosts a Welcome Seminar.
 The goal of the Welcome Seminar is to promote intellectual interaction between grad students and faculty, by advertising the work of postdoctoral fellows and tenure track professors – especially recent arrivals.
 The talks are intended to be non-technical and accessible to the entire department.
 Welcome seminars are held on Thursdays at 3:00pm.

 The Mathematics Research Institute provides financial support for off-campus speakers in the research seminars of the Mathematics Department.